ManuelCLopes/radar/SETUP_GUIDE.md

-# 🚀 Setup Guide - Radar Local
+# 🚀 Setup Guide - Competitive Watcher

 This guide helps you configure the application to test with real data.